ha0ye/falafel.haus/content/project/_index.md

 show_author_byline: false
 show_post_date: false
 show_post_thumbnail: true
-title: Work Projects (more to come!)
+title: cheese cheese (ball cheese cheese!)
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **